- An occupational disease is different than a job injury.

 - A store clerk who performs heavy lifting today which causes his back to seize up three days later

-- A bank employee who witness a robbery and develops PTSD
+- A bank employee who witnesses a robbery and develops PTSD

 Repetitive Trauma

-Repetitive trauma is a series of little traumas over time that cause serious physical problems to the body because of their cumulative effect.
+Repetitive trauma is a series of minor traumas over time that cause serious physical problems to the body because of their cumulative effect.
 They are a hybrid type of claim that could be both or either an injury or an occupational disease.
-An example of repetitive trauma is a jack hammer operator who wears out his hands and arms, a little bit everyday over the course of time.
-Each day causes a minor problem which looks like an injury.
-Over time this repetitive trauma becomes a major problem and looks like an occupational disease.
-Either way it can become an L&I claim.
+An example of repetitive trauma is a jackhammer operator who wears out his hands and arms a little bit every day over the course of time.
+Each day causes a minor problem that looks like an injury.
+Over time, this repetitive trauma becomes a significant problem and looks like an occupational disease.
+Either way, it can become an L&I claim.

 L&I Occupational Disease.
 What is an Occupational Disease?